Alcantor/LotusECU-T4e/README.md

 ## Safe Usage

-Your really need to understand how this work to be able to use the flasher (flasher.py) safely.
+You really need to understand how this work to be able to use the flasher (flasher.py) safely.

  1. The RAM will be lost at power cut off or reset.